Myanmar government abolishes direct media censorship

 "I believe we also need to promote a code of ethics among journalists," he said.

-(Additional reporting by Martin Petty in Yangon; Writing by Alan Raybould; Editing by Jason Szep, Robert Birsel and Philip Barbara)
+(Additional reporting by Martin Petty in Yangon; Writing by Alan Raybould; Editing by Jason Szep and Robert Birsel)